A Nature Paper Says AGI Is Already Here - Not Everyone Agrees

 The Real Question

-The Nature paper does not settle the AGI debate.
-It may not even move the needle for skeptics.
+The Nature paper doesn't settle the AGI debate.
+It may not even make a difference for skeptics.
 But it does something important: it forces the AI community to be precise about what it actually means by "general intelligence" and to confront the possibility that the goalposts have been moving all along.

 If we keep raising the bar every time AI clears it, we should at least be honest about why.